NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/BayesianStatistics/BayesianBasics/Gaussians.md

 Things to think about:

-* What does "large" number of degrees of freedom actually mean?
-Does it matter where we look?
+* *What does "large" number of degrees of freedom actually mean?
+Does it matter where we look?*

-* If we have a large number of draws from a uniform distribution, does the CLT imply that the histogrammed distribution should look like a Gaussian?
+* *If we have a large number of draws from a uniform distribution, does the CLT imply that the histogrammed distribution should look like a Gaussian?*

-* Can you identify a case where the CLT will fail?
+* *Can you identify a case where the CLT will fail?*

 ## p-values: when all you can do is falsify

-* A common way for a frequentist to discuss a theory/model, or put a bound on a parameter value, is to quote a p-value.
+A common way for a frequentist to discuss a theory/model, or put a bound on a parameter value, is to quote a p-value.

-* This is set up using something called the null hypothesis.
+This is set up using something called the null hypothesis.
 Somewhat perversely you should pick the null hypothesis to be the opposite of what you want to prove.
 So if you want to discover the Higgs boson, the null hypothesis is that the Higgs boson does not exist.

-* Then you pick a level of proof you are comfortable with.
-For the Higgs boson (and for many other particle physics experiments) it is "5 sigma''.
-How do you think we convert this statement to a probability?
+Then you pick a level of proof you are comfortable with.
+For the Higgs boson (and for many other particle physics experiments) it is "5 sigma''. *How do you think we convert this statement to a probability?* [Hint: refer to a Gaussian distribution.]

-* One minus the resulting probability is called the $p$-value.
+One minus the resulting probability is called the $p$-value.
 We will denote it $p_{\rm crit}$.
 There is nothing
 God-given about it.
 It is a standard (like "beyond a reasonable doubt") that has been agreed upon in a research community for determining that something is (likely) going on.

-* You then take data and compute $p(D|{\rm null~hypothesis})$.
+You then take data and compute $p(D|{\rm null~hypothesis})$.
 If
 $p(D|{\rm null~ hypothesis}) < p_{\rm crit}$ then you conclude that the "the null hypothesis is rejected at the $p_{\rm crit}$ significance level''.

-* Note that if $p(D|{\rm null~hypothesis}) > p_{\rm crit}$ you cannot
+Note that if $p(D|{\rm null~hypothesis}) > p_{\rm crit}$ you cannot
 conclude that the null hypothesis is true.
 It just means "no effect was observed".

 :::{admonition} Exercise
   Look at